jonas-grgt/jonasg.io/content/posts/unit-test-ambiguity/index.md

 The fragility and lack of documentation in tests can be attributed to an excessive emphasis on testing code in isolation.
 However, it prompts the question:
 <b style="color: #3da6b1;">what else should be tested if not the code we just wrote or want to write?</b>
-### The pinnacle of brittle tests focused on a technical implementation detail
+### A pinnacle of brittle tests focused on a technical implementation detail
 Admittedly, a very simplistic example, yet I have already encountered tests that look almost exactly like this:
 ```java
 class PersonService {